ewoodhead/npa-hierarchy/README.md

 As well as the primal and dual solutions, it is possible to extract and report the expectation values of individual monomials for the solution found by SDPA.
-The simplest way to do this is to set the value of the global variable `*return-expectation-values*` to true:
+One way to do this is to set the value of the global variable `*return-expectation-values*` to true:
 ```
 (setf *return-expectation-values* t)
 ```
-This will cause the `solve-problem` macro and optimisation functions like `maximise` to return an association list of monomials and their expectation values.
+This will cause the `solve-problem` macro and optimisation functions like `maximise` to return an association list of monomials and their expectation values as a fourth return values.
 An example, maximising CHSH at level one, now looks like this:
 ```
 NPA-USER> (solve-problem
            (maximise A1 (B1 + B2) + A2 (B1 - B2))